 What is Bill C-48?
-In short, it’s a piece of legislation that will absolutely destroy Canada's oil and gas industry by banning oil tanker traffic off the coast of British Columbia.
+In short, it’s a piece of legislation that will absolutely destroy future opportunities for Canada's oil and gas industry to export oil by banning petroleum tanker traffic off the coast of British Columbia.

 A more formal, detailed version of what Bill C-48 is saying no to, straight from the Canadian Parliament’s website: